We take a look at how our European neighbours celebrate Easter – there's not a hot cross bun in sight!Read more...

-Malta - The author’s take
+Malta and Gozo - The author’s take

 Into an area smaller than the Isle of Wight it packs 7,000 years of history – and prehistory.
-The earliest of its Neolithic temples – little known beyond its shores – are 2,000 years older than Mycenae, 1,000 years older than the Great Pyramids and 500 years older than the famous standing stones at Stonehenge.
+The earliest of its Neolithic temples – strangely little-known beyond its shores – are 2,000 years older than Mycenae, 1,000 years older than the Great Pyramids and 500 years older than the famous standing stones at Stonehenge.
 They all have UNESCO World Heritage status, as does the Ħal Saflieni Hypogeum, an extraordinary underground tomb complex, cut from solid rock, that echoes the architecture of the above-ground temples.
 And this is just the beginning of the story.

 Malta’s position in the middle of the Mediterranean and its perfect natural harbours have meant that anyone wishing to control or trade in the Mediterranean has needed access to this country.
 Almost every major European power in history (and some minor ones) has occupied these islands or tried very hard to do so.
 Each has left its mark on Malta’s landscape and culture.
 So as well as megalithic temples, carved altars and dramatic underground rooms, Malta has colourful boats adorned with the ‘Phoenician’ eye of Osiris, Roman mosaics and catacombs, and a still-inhabited medieval walled town of narrow lanes and heavy fortifications.